SUMMER INTERNSHIP PROGRAM

 Proposals are invited for summer internship opportunities that are consistent with the CoE mission and should address themes relevant for public-health policy.
 Proposals for this award type must involve undergraduate summer internships that offer opportunities for practical training and experience in public-health entomology or related fields.
 Proposed internships should address one or more of the research priorities identified by CDC (see Appendix).

-Typically, undergraduate interns gain experience through summer work with a partner mosquito/vector control or public health agency, followed by on-campus experience in laboratory methods, data analysis and scientific writing that is directed by the project mentor.
+Undergraduate interns may gain experience through summer work with a partner mosquito/vector control or public health agency or through research with faculty investigators at eligible institutions (see below).
+Summer experience should be combined if possible with mentored, on-campus experience in laboratory or field methods, data analysis and scientific writing during the academic year.
 Ideally, projects would culminate in networking opportunities and a presentation of results at a state or regional vector control or public health meeting.

 These internships are intended to provide career development opportunities for individuals interested in public-health-relevant research on vector-borne diseases.
 Consistent with CDC’s commitment to build an inclusive STEM workforce, efforts should also be described in the proposal for ensuring that the program reaches the most diverse student audience possible, including efforts to involve under-represented populations.

-Preference will be given to projects that involve the following: (1) collaboration with public health or vector control agencies, and (2) matching funds from collaborating agencies or the investigators’ institution.
+Preference will be given to projects that involve the following: (1) collaboration with public health, vector control, or other agencies relevant to PacVec’s mission, and (2) matching funds from collaborating agencies or the investigators’ institution.

 Proposals are invited from mentors at any of the following collaborating institutions within PacVec: